 I had a small book on the subject of coaching.
 The book shone a light on a valuable insight.
 It said coaching is about the students and not about the teacher, so one must focus on the students and not himself.

 From day one, I started learning to get into my students’ shoes so I could see the problems they face in the area of personal development.
 I also started reading books on motivation, self-growth and human growth potential with deep interest.

 The company cab used to pick me from Noida city centre metro station at about 07:00 am.
 We used to make a stop at Laxmi Dhaba, near Meerut-Partapur bypass at about 08:15 am.
 After having a light breakfast (My favourite was potato and onion stuffed parantha with tea or sweet lassi).
 We used to reach the college campus at about 08:45 am.
-09:00 am used to be my first class.
+My first class used to be at 09:00 am.